SystemsApproach/5G/disaggregate.rst

 containers.

-For example, if there are two network slices (analogous to the two RAN schedulers shown in :ref:`Figure 5.7 <fig-multi-sched>` and :ref:`5.8 <fig-slicing-control>`), then there would also need to be two Mobile Core service meshes: One set of AMF, SMF, UPF,… microservices running on behalf of the first slice and a second set of AMF, SMF, UPF,… microservices running on behalf of the second slice.
+For example, if there are two network slices (analogous to the two RAN schedulers shown in :numref:`Figure %s <fig-multi-sched>` and :numref:`Figure %s <fig-slicing-control>`), then there would also need to be two Mobile Core service meshes: One set of AMF, SMF, UPF,… microservices running on behalf of the first slice and a second set of AMF, SMF, UPF,… microservices running on behalf of the second slice.
 These two meshes would scale independently (i.e., include a different number of container instances), depending on their respective workloads and QoS guarantees.
 The two slices would also be free to make different implementation choices, for example, with one optimized for massive IoT applications and the other optimized for high-bandwidth AR/VR applications.

 The one remaining mechanism we need is a demultiplexing function that maps a given packet flow (e.g., between UE and some Internet